starknet-edu/counter-workshop/README.md

 In this step, you will need to do the following:

-- import the KillSwitch interface in your project;
+1. Import the `KillSwitch` contract interface into your project.
-- store a variable named `kill_switch` as type `IKillSwitchDispatcher` in the `Storage`;
+2. Store a variable named `kill_switch` as type `IKillSwitchDispatcher` in the `Storage`.
+3. Update the constructor function to receive an additional input variable with the type `ContractAddress`.
-- update the constructor function, by initializing the `kill_switch` variable with a given input value
+4. Update the constructor function to initialize the `kill_switch` variable with the newly added input variable.
+Note that you need to use the `IKillSwitchDispatcher` which expects a `ContractAddress` as its type.

 > **Note:** Analyze the `KillSwitch` code to understand the interface and the contract structure from [here](https://github.com/starknet-edu/kill-switch/blob/master/src/lib.cairo).
 This is already added as a dependency in your `Scarb.toml` file.